jfogarty/latex-createspace-bookcover/README.md

 In the United States these must be either purchased directly from [Bowker](http://www.bowker.com/) at [MyIdentifiers.com](https://www.myidentifiers.com/get-your-isbn-now).
 I recommend buying a block of 10 ISBNs for $250.
-Alternatively, you can get a 'free' ISBN from [CreateSpace](https://www.createspace.com) if you are publishing your print version ony with them.
+Alternatively, you can get a 'free' ISBN from [CreateSpace](https://www.createspace.com) if you are publishing your print version only with them.
 There are issues with doing this, that may make it difficult to use other printers, but you may decide to save the bucks (not recommended).